Kyle-Waite/Manipulating-strings/README.md

->
 # Hello Everyone

-Here are some Array's in C#
+Here are some Strings's in C#

-That I've conqured!
+Here i will demonsrate mulitple examples of how to iderate through and pulll specific information from strings that I've conqured!

 <( ^.^)>